franciscoaguirre/cosmos-midterm/slides/presentation/markdown/blockchain_guarantees.md

 - If a process did not get the commits from all the validators for that height before the expiration of the time-out, it increases the time-out for the next height.
+    - To prevent time-out from increasing indefinitely due to an unresponsive validator, the scheme does the following:
+    From the time t, at height H all correct processes know the exact set of validators that committed the block from H − 1, and from those commit messages, they can exclude the set of processes that did not participate to the consensus

+---

+#### Tendermint’s Reward Mechanism (Cont'd)

 - During the consensus at height H, let us assume that pi proposes the block that will get decided in the consensus. pi gives the reward to the processes in its _toReward_.